12 Best Chest and Triceps Exercises (With Workout Routines)

 3. Bring the bar down slowly until you feel the bar on your chest.
 Pause slightly at this point.

-4. Move the bar back up to the starting position as you exhale.
-Use your chest muscles to push the bar.
-Hold for a second and then bring the bar down slowly again.
+5. Use your chest muscles to push the bar.
+Hold for a second, and then slowly lower it again.

 4. Machine Fly